 The 2015 Hart Awards will be presented on Wednesday, February 4, 2015, at the History Colorado Center.

 Honoree: Boulder County Project: Proactive consideration of historic buildings during disaster planning, response, and recovery

 Boulder County has emerged as a model regarding consideration of historic buildings and structures in disaster planning, response, and recovery.
 The county proactively developed a program over several years, resulting in saving historic buildings and structures and providing an example to other local governments regarding disaster planning.
 Within a month of the September 2013 flood, as a result of its two-decade survey history and disaster planning, Boulder County was able to provide to FEMA and the Office of Archaeology and Historic Preservation a list of all properties 45 years old and older that received some level of damage in the flood.

 The county focused its resources on the damaged and endangered historic properties; they enlisted and managed volunteer engineers, provided county historic preservation grants, and processed landmark applications for properties to become eligible for local grants.
-Properties such as the Little Church in the Pines, the Wood-Cobb Cabin, and the Salina “Red Barn” might no longer be with us but for county intervention.
+Properties such as the Wood-Cobb Cabin and the Salina “Red Barn” might no longer be with us but for county intervention.

 Honoree: Ernest House, Jr. Project: His Great Service to Tribes and Historic Preservation in Colorado